 Q: How does Indigenous Food Lab help the local community?

 In response to food insecurity made worse by the pandemic, as well as the George Floyd murder and following social justice riots and destruction, we mobilized our team at the Indigenous Food Lab in Minneapolis to get healthy Indigenous foods out to those in need in our community.
-The Indigenous Food Lab has since been preparing between 200 – 400+ free meals a day as part of a collaboration with Minnesota Central Kitchen.
-We currently have support to feed homeless encampments, elder centers, people accessing food shelves, and other at-risk groups through December.
-We hope to raise funds to continue these efforts and integrate them into our training programming.
+Over the winter of 2020-2021, he Indigenous Food Lab distributed nearly 80,000 culturally appropriate meals to tribal elders and families across Minnesota, impacting nine of the eleven MN tribes and coordinating with seven Native nonprofit organizations.

 Q: How can I get involved with the Indigenous Food Lab?